 Grocery delivery app

 A grocery delivery app is pretty much like a restaurant aggregator app, but the contents are different.
-These apps are the very thing that deprives remote workers of the last reason to leave their homes.
+These apps are the very thing that deprive remote workers of the last reason to leave their homes.
 We’re obviously joking, but it’s true that grocery delivery apps are very convenient and can save a lot of time.

-Users just choose a store in the app, then add needed items to their virtual carts.
+Users just choose a store in the app and then add needed items to their virtual carts.
 In ~30 minutes, they get the order without ever leaving their house.
 It encourages people to buy more because they don’t have to worry about carrying heavy bags or wasting time walking around the stores.

 There’s a lot of space for imagination and app development.
-For example, you can partner with lots of stores or choose a very specific niche if you don’t want to compete with big guys like Uber Eats or Instacart.
+For example, you can partner with lots of stores or choose a particular niche if you don’t want to compete with big guys like Uber Eats or Instacart.
 You can incorporate a real-time chat with the driver or profitable promotions — or even do both.

 Full-service food delivery apps